jesrav/ml-flask-api-template/README.md

 docker run -p 5000:5000 ml-flask-api-tmplate:latest
 ```
 To interact with the api through the swagger ui, go to [http://localhost:5000/apidocs](http://localhost:5000/apidocs).
-## Run script that trains the model on the Iris
+## Run script that trains the model on the Iris dataset
 ``` Bash
 pipenv run train
 ```